-- An invitation to the Leader of the Council and /or relevant Portfolio Holder to attend such a meeting shall come only from the Head of Planning Services). - The Head of Planning Services shall attend all such meetings. - The Leader and/or Portfolio Holder shall not, at any time, discuss the proposals with the developer/landowner without the Head of Planning Services being present.
+- An invitation to the Leader of the Council and /or relevant Portfolio Holder to attend such a meeting shall come only from the Head of Planning & Regeneration or more senior officer. - The Head of Planning & Regeneration shall attend all such meetings. - The Leader and/or Portfolio Holder shall not, at any time, discuss the proposals with the developer/landowner without the Head of Planning & Regeneration or more senior officer being present.